Pravin Darekar

 Pravin Darekar is an Indian politician from Maharashtra.
-He was a one term Member of the Maharashtra Legislative Assembly from the Magathane (Vidhan Sabha constituency) and now leader of Opposition in Maharashtra legislative council.
+He was a one term Member of the Maharashtra Legislative Assembly from the Magathane (Vidhan Sabha constituency) and former leader of Opposition in Maharashtra legislative council.

 Maharashtra Legislative Assembly elections 2014

 Pravin Darekar lost the Maharashtra Legislative Assembly elections 2014.

 Early political life

 Praveen Darekar was first elected to the Maharashtra Legislative Assembly on a Maharashtra Navnirman Sena ticket in 2009.

 Maharashtra Navnirman Sena

 Pravin Darekar was one of the driving forces along with Raj Thackeray to form the Maharashtra Navnirman Sena.

 Joined Bharatiya Janata Party

 After his loss in the 2014 Maharashtra Legislative Assembly election he left the Maharashtra Navnirman Sena to join the Bharatiya Janata Party.